-The New Hulu, Spotify Bundle Is A Great Deal If You Don’t Mind Commericals
+#Hulu And #Spotify Are Offering A New Bundle That Is A Great Deal For Some

 “Based on the outstanding performance of the Spotify and Hulu student package, it’s clear that consumers love to combine their music and television experiences together.”

-Bundling the services makes economic sense for Hulu and Spotify, as the deal is only available to those who get billed through the package, saving Hulu and Spotify money by cutting out third party billing agencies.
+Bundling the services makes economic sense for Hulu and Spotify, as the deal is only available to those who get billed through the package, saving Hulu and Spotify money by cutting out third-party billing agencies.
 Spotify clearly spells out that users who bill their subscription through Apple’s App Store or Google Play are not eligible to receive the discounted Hulu “limited commercial” package.